-Interviewing is an art, not a science.
-Take time to make sure this process is a success by doing the following:
+Regardless of the type of interview, take time to make sure this process is a success by doing the following:

 - Create a comfortable interviewing environment that welcomes all candidates.
 Select an interview location that ensures privacy and is free from distractions. - Use open-ended questions as much as possible.
 You want to encourage dialogue.
-Instead of asking "Can you manage multiple tasks simultaneously?" try "Give me an example of a time when you were required to manage multiple tasks simultaneously."

-- Ask questions that don't suggest the answer you're looking for.
+Instead of asking "Can you manage multiple tasks simultaneously?" try "Give me an example of a time when you were required to manage multiple tasks simultaneously." - Ask questions that don't suggest the answer you're looking for.
 Try to avoid leading questions.
 Instead of asking "Do you think you can delegate responsibility effectively?" try "Give me an example of a responsibility you delegated effectively and its result." - Ask questions which encourage the candidate to speak freely.
 Ask questions, don't make statements.
 Try to avoid the cross-examination or interrogation technique.
 If your questions are interpreted as accusatory, abrupt or judgmental, you may discourage the candidate from providing valuable information. - Ask questions whose answers cannot be rehearsed.
-Consider asking "Give me an example of a project or initiative that did not go well and how you handled the situation." - Include a question about working with diverse constituents and colleagues or a question about how to improve inclusion and address inequities based on race, class, gender, ethnicity, etc. - Listen carefully to the candidate's responses.
+Consider asking "Give me an example of a project or initiative that did not go well and how you handled the situation." - Listen carefully to the candidate's responses.
 You can take appropriate notes while the candidate is talking so these notes can be used later in the hiring process to recollect key aspects of the interview and/or candidate.
 Keep all notes professional and job-related. - Control the interview.
 Although the interview is the opportunity for the candidate to "sell" him/herself, don't let the candidate control the interview.
 Maintain control of this meeting to ensure you get all your questions asked and answered.
 Candidates who stray off the subject should be reigned back in verbally.
-Candidates who start asking you questions before you are ready to answer them should also be brought back on target verbally. - Collect as much information about the candidate as possible before making a decision. - Let the candidate do most of the talking.
+Candidates who start asking you questions before you are ready to answer them should also be brought back on target verbally. - Collect as much information about the candidate as possible before making a decision.

+- Let the candidate do most of the talking.
 Remember the 80/20 rule.
 Talk no more than 20% of the time.
 You want as much information about the candidate as you can collect during the interview. - Close the interview on a positive note.
 Thank the candidate for his/her interest in the position and the University of Hartford.
-Let the candidate know the next steps in the process as well as the expected timeframe for making the hiring decision.
-SELECT, DON'T SETTLE!
+Let the candidate know the next steps in the process as well as the expected timeframe for making the hiring decision. - SELECT, DON'T SETTLE!
 Be intentional in your search process, recognizing that your human capital is your most important resource.
 Building a diverse and inclusive workplace where differences in perspective and approach to problem solving create more successful organizations.